These are the best menu items to savour across the GCC.

 Parmesan Croquetas at Duck & Waffle Dubai

 Duck & Waffle has finally landed in Dubai, bringing its signature menu from London.
 Located in DIFC, with a teasing view of the Burj Khalifa, this spot is known for its signature Duck & Waffle.
 But for me, the real star of the menu was the Parmesan Croquetas.
-These golden, crisp bites with a soft crunch on the outside and an irresistibly creamy, cheesy center were a cheese lover’s dream in one perfect bite.
+These golden, crisp bites with a soft crunch on the outside and an irresistibly creamy, cheesy centre were a cheese lover’s dream in one perfect bite.
 Warm, well-seasoned, and with textures that melt into each other like soulmates, these croquetas stand out as one of the best dishes on the menu. — Shaheera Anwar, Staff Writer.

 Wagyu Nigiri at Studio Frantzén in Dubai